-During tax season, the technical terms in the tax code can be difficult to understand.
-Some of the most common terms include gross income, adjusted gross income (AGI) and modified adjusted gross income (MAGI).
+Some technical terms you have to deal with throughout your life can be difficult to understand.
+Some of the most common terms that pop up mainly in regard to taxes include gross income, adjusted gross income (AGI) and modified adjusted gross income (MAGI).

-Knowing the difference between gross income versus adjusted gross income will help you better understand how your taxes work.
-And, once you understand that, you’ll be more fit to navigate this tax season.
+Knowing the difference between gross income versus adjusted gross income will help you better understand how your taxes and finances work.
+And, once you understand that, you’ll be more fit to navigate all this.

 Your gross income, according to the Internal Revenue Service, consists of all your income from all sources.
 Gross annual income includes obvious sources of income, such as your wages, bonuses, self-employment income and passive income, which includes rental income, capital gains, interest and dividends.